MetOffice/simulation-systems/source/WorkingPractices/forking.rst

         .. image:: images/gh_screenshots/sync_fork_dark.png
             :class: only-dark border

+        The synced branch will still only exist in the remote repository.
+If you require them in a local clone make sure to ``fetch`` or ``pull`` the repository.

     .. tab-item:: gh cli

         Run the following command, substituting for the downstream fork owner and repo name.
 Without the ``-b`` option, only the default branch will be synced.
 You may want to sync both ``stable`` and ``main``, particularly at a release.